 Signs of acute trauma may be visible in patients with a history of acute injury.

 On examination passive external rotation and extreme adduction.
 Resisted abduction would also reproduce the symptoms.

 - Gluteal tendon injury

 - iliopsoas Tendinitis

 Lab tests are generally not required for diagnosis.
 However, blood tests may be done for ruling out infection or connective-tissue disease.

-In troachnteric bursitis, the xrays are normal.
-Xrays are beneficial to rule out bony pathology like fracture, arthritis, or timorous conditions lesion or calcium deposits.
+In trochanteric bursitis, the x-rays are normal.
+Xrays are beneficial to rule out bony pathologies like a fracture, arthritis, or timorous conditions lesion or calcium deposits.

 CT would be able to tell better about underlying bony pathology.

 MRI is able to differentiate degenerative changes, tendon tears, or bursal effusions and considered by many as the investigation of choice.